bzvestey/watcher/README.md

 ```

 # Contributing
-If you would ike to contribute, simply submit a pull request.
+If you would like to contribute, simply submit a pull request.

 # Command